MicrosoftDocs/power-platform/power-platform/admin/admin-guide.md

 Benefits of the Power platform Admin center include:

-> - **Accessible Admin settings**: Configure all environment settings from the admin center through a single experience designed with accessibility in mind.
+> - **Accessible admin settings**: Configure all environment settings from the admin center through a single experience designed with accessibility in mind.
 > - **Unified environment management**: Admins no longer need to switch between the Dynamics 365 Admin Center and the Admin Settings experience to properly setup their environment.
 Admins now have a single view of all environments deployed on the Common Data Service for apps across their organization.
 > - **PowerApps and Flow usage reports**: Admins now have more visibility over the PowerApps and Microsoft Flow activity and usage within their organization.
 From the admin center, admins can review tenant-wide and environment-level reports detailing active users, app usage, and flow usage across their organization.
 > - **Unified gateway management**: Have full visibility over all the gateways that have been setup by makers within their organization that could be providing access to sensitive company data.
 Global admins can view and manage all gateways in their organization from the admin center.